alewro/Papumat2.0/README.md

 Enter folder with `cd Papumat2.0`\
 Migrate data base with `rails db:migrate`\
 Create default product and recipe categories by enter `rails db:seed`

+## Customize
+You can add your recipe and product categories in rails console or you can also edit seed.rb file.
+However when you add or change default product categories you must add new file custom_category_name.png in app/assets/images to prevent error.